-To guarantee that you don’t make the same mistake, we wrote this article that will examine the soil needs of lavender and the potting soil mix in which this herb will grow perfectly.
+We’ve written this guide to examine the soil needs of lavender.
+We also cover the potting soil mix in which this herb will grow beautifully.

-Lavender has originated in some dry regions of Europe and the Mediterranean.
-The soil found in those areas is of poor quality and has very strong drainage.
+Lavender originated in some dry regions of Europe and the Mediterranean.
+The soil found in those areas is of inferior quality and has very strong drainage.
 So, lavender has adapted to grow with a limited amount of water and nutrients.

-We now know that lavender prefers a soil that is loose enough to drain out water, especially if it’s growing in a container.
+We now know lavender prefers loose soil to drain out water, especially if it’s growing in a container.

 Heavy clay soil, for example, will make your lavender suffer.
-Its high compactness and retention capacity are the exact opposite of what we are seeking.
+Its high compactness and retention capacity are the exact opposite of what we seek.

 Besides that, lavender hates acidic soils.
 Any soil with a pH of 6 or less can either shorten the lifespan of your plant or kill it at once.